cindygfeng/cindygfeng.github.io/_posts/2020-04-04-machine-agency.markdown

 ---
 layout: post
-title: (Current) Grad School Research
+title: Grad School HCI Research
 # date:
 description: Research I've worked on as an HCDE grad student in the Machine Agency lab at the University of Washington. # Add post description (optional)
 img: jubilee/header.jpg # Add image post (optional)